Ferncliff Forest: History

 Before the establishment of Ferncliff Forest, individual farms made up the landscape of the Hudson River's east bank.
 In 1853, William Backhouse Astor Jr. purchased several of these farms.
 His mother, Margaret Rebecca Armstrong, had grown up a few miles north of this area, at Rokeby.
 A neighboring property of 125 acre was owned by Thomas Suckley and hosted a farm colony.
 This property was later donated to the Methodist Church as a retreat for members of the clergy, becoming known as the "Mount Rutsen" farm colony.

 When the farm colony was failing in 1900, 106 acre were sold to John Jacob Astor IV for $5,500, adding to the property that he already owned.
 After Astor's death on the Titanic in 1912, his Ferncliff Farm property was inherited by his elder son, Vincent Astor, who continued to expand the property by purchasing adjacent land.
 By 1940, Vincent Astor owned 2800 acre reaching down to the Hudson River.

 After the death of Vincent Astor in 1959, Ferncliff Farm was left to his third wife, Brooke Astor.
 In 1963, she was asked by the Rhinebeck Rotary club's president, Homer Staley Sr., to donate the "Mount Rutsen" part of Ferncliff Farm's remaining land to the club as a forest preserve and game refuge.
 She made the donation in 1964, with the stipulation that the land remain "forever wild".

 In 1972, the Rhinebeck Rotary club formed a 501(c)(3) organization named Ferncliff Forest, Inc. This nonprofit organization is controlled by a board of directors and relies completely on donations for funding, which was a wish of its founder, Homer Staley Sr.

 The towers

 At the highest point of Ferncliff Forest, 350 ft above sea level, an old stone observation tower was built by the Astors.
-A second tower was built for the U.S. National Geodetic Survey to help with map-making.
-Finally, the second tower was built during World War II by the United States Army Corps of Engineers as a watch tower.
+Finally, the second tower was built during World War II by the United States Army Corps of Engineers for the United States Coast and Geodetic Survey to help with map-making and as a watch tower.
 This enclosed tower contained a telephone as well as utilities for full-time occupation so that enemy planes could be spotted.
 This tower was particularly useful in watching out for planes attempting to attack President Roosevelt's home and those approaching New York City.
 After the war, the tower became a popular attraction and was purely recreational.
-In 2006, the tower was deemed unsafe and was replaced in 2007 by the current observation tower.
+In 2006, the tower was deemed unsafe, and it was replaced in 2007 by the current observation tower.